sai-dev/sai/README.md

 ## What you can do with SAI

+With SAI you can:

+- run SAI locally on your machine to play
+- participate in the collective contributing effort to help training SAI.

 After downloading SAI, you will be able to play with the superhuman SAI 9x9!
  This is a superhuman bot and can play with arbitrary komi – with 6 additional komi points a strong player may beat it.

 You will also be able to play with SAI 19x19, however on this board SAI will be quite weak for many months.

-Regardless, with SAI you can:

-- run SAI locally on your machine to play
-- participate in the collective contributing effort to help training SAI.

 ## What you need